Kalash people: Conversion to Islam and persecution

-The Kalash people are often referred to as Kalash Kafirs by the local Muslims and have been subjected to increasing incidents of killings, rape and seizure of their lands.
+Being a very small minority in a Muslim region, the Kalash have sometimes been targeted by proselytising Muslim and Christian missionaries.
+Some of them have encouraged the Kalash people to convert to Islam.
+The challenges of modernity and the role of outsiders and NGOs in changing the environment of the Kalash valleys have also been mentioned as real threats for the Kalash.
+The Kalash people are often referred to as Kalash Kafirs by the local Muslims, and there have been incidents of killings, women kidnapping and seizure of their lands by Taliban and extremists.
 As per the Kalash, forced conversions, robberies, and attacks endanger their culture and faith.
-Kalasha gravestones are desecrated and the symbolic carved horses on Kalasha altars are destroyed.
+In one incident, Kalasha gravestones were desecrated and the symbolic carved horses on Kalasha altars were destroyed after a dispute between Kalash and their Muslim neighbours.